Homicide Rate Remains Low, But Some Neighborhoods Struggle

 “Detectives work that case 24 hours continuously until they’ve followed every lead,” he said.
 “They don’t wait until tomorrow.”

 Charlotte Mayor Patrick Cannon said that closing most homicide cases may be a deterrent in itself – sending a message that people who kill will be caught.

-“Seemingly across the board, people are asking themselves the question: ‘Do I really want to throw my life away by partaking in an activity that may cause me to do some time?’
+“Seemingly across the board, people are asking themselves the question: ‘Do I really want to throw my life away by partaking in an activity that may cause me to do some time?’ ” Cannon said.